 Death by molten gold isn’t just a grisly Game of Thrones invention.
-In the third century, a Roman emperor named Valerian died when his rival poured liquid gold down his throat.
+In the third century, a Roman emperor named Valerian is alleged to have died when his rival poured liquid gold down his throat.
 Valerian’s gruesome death was nearly as bad as the horrific executions in Henry VIII’s time, and that's really saying something.
 Unfortunately for Valerian, his execution was only one part of his humiliating captivity in the hands of the Persians.
 That is, if we're to believe the account of Lucius Caecilius Firmianus Lactantius, an early Christian author who was no fan of Valerian's.

 What happened to Emperor Valerian after his capture at the Battle of Edessa?
 King Shapur I and the Roman Emperor Valerian came from clashing superpowers, and the Persians made an example of Valerian to taunt Romans with their lost glory.
 The question of whether this involved a life of imprisonment and a fade into nothingness or a violent death by way of having molten gold poured down his throat is one to which we'll likely never have a definitive answer.

 Valerian Came To Power When Being Emperor Was A Death Sentence

 When Valerian became emperor in 253, Rome was in the middle of the Crisis of the Third Century.
 In a period of only 50 years, the empire would boast a staggering total of nearly 50 different emperors.
 Many emperors only lasted a few months, assassinated by rivals or even their own troops.
 As historian Pat Southern put it, “To be declared emperor once marked the apogee of a man's career.
 In the third century it was a death sentence.”

 Valerian’s seven years of rule might seem like a success – until he was captured by Rome’s greatest enemy, the Persians.